lammps/lammps/doc/src/fix_saed_vtk.rst

 """""""""""

-Time average computed intensities from :doc:`compute saed <compute_saed>` and write output to a file in the 3rd generation vtk image data format for visualization directly in parallelized visualization software packages like ParaView and VisIt.
+Time average computed intensities from :doc:`compute saed <compute_saed>` and write output to a file in the third generation vtk image data format for visualization directly in parallelized visualization software packages like ParaView and VisIt.
 Note that if no time averaging is done, this command can be used as a convenient way to simply output diffraction